 for most pediatric emergency care.
 The hospital has a focus on pediatrics, but

 ICU services for children are not available.
+Click here to review the updated guidelines that will go in effect in 2015.

 Prepared Advanced Care -This level of certification provides services for all